Hatari Lodge: Our full report

 - Full Board

-Food quality: On our last visit in November 2015, as with previous visits, the food at Hatari was very good.
-They describe their cuisine as 'international with African ingredients'; and we found it to be well presented and imaginative.
+- Hatari describes their cuisine as 'international with African ingredients'; and we found it to be well presented and imaginative.
 It's always accompanied by playlist of music - one for each meal time.
 Some of the ingredients are grown in their own vegetable garden, jealously guarded from raiding vervet monkeys.

 Breakfast usually started with a buffet of fruit, yoghurts and cereals, plus toast and preserves as well as tea, coffee and fruit juice.
 You can also order a hot breakfast with eggs of your choice, bacon and sausage.

 For lunch, guests will often stop at a quiet picnic spot in the park and unpack a wicker hamper that contains a variety of cold dishes.
 When we were there, we had samosas and a selection on flavoursome salads, with tea, coffee and fruit juice to drink.